kubernetes/website/content/en/docs/contribute/style/style-guide.md

 </table>

 {{< note >}}
-The website supports syntax highlighting for code samples, but specifying a language is optional
+The website supports syntax highlighting for code samples, but specifying a language is optional.
 {{< /note >}}

 ### Use code style for object field names